josephbur/csci-366-fall2020/README.md

 $ git pull upstream master
 ```

-## Registering Your Private Copy
+## Getting Your Public Copy

 Next, please fork this repository to your personal account.
 You will now have two copies of the project, one public and one private.

-The private repository will be used for grading.
+The private repository will be used for your work and our grading.

 The public repository can be used for contibuting back to the class project.  **DO NOT PUSH WORK CODE TO THIS REPOSITORY**

-I highly recommend against cloning the public respoitory to your local system, to avoid confusion.
-You can edit files in the public repository via the web interface, and will be much safer.
+I highly recommend against cloning the public respoitory to your local system, to avoid confusion between the two.
+You can edit files in the public repository via the web interface, and that will be much safer.

 ## Homeworks